golioth/reference-design-template/README.rst

 Time-Series Data (LightDB Stream)
 ---------------------------------

-An upcounting timer is periodicaly sent to the ``sensor/counter`` endpoint of the LightDB Stream service to simulate sensor data.
+An up-counting timer is periodically sent to the ``sensor/counter`` endpoint of the LightDB Stream service to simulate sensor data.
 If your board includes a battery, voltage and level readings will be sent to the ``battery`` endpoint.